raelgc/ubuntu_xboxdrv/README.md

-Additional setup for xboxdrv
+Ubuntu xboxdrv Integration
 ----------------------------

 This package contains additional configuration to make [`xboxdrv`](http://pingus.seul.org/~grumbel/xboxdrv/) get properly configured and running under Ubuntu (14.04).

-At install, it removes broken configurations, mark xpad as conflict, create and start a daemon, and additionally, a "Joysticks" entry is created into System Settings panel.
+At install, it removes broken configurations, mark xpad as conflict (and stop it if necessary), create and start a daemon, and additionally, a "Joysticks" entry is created into System Settings panel.

 ## Install